 Your graphics should represent a specific point you’re trying to express.
 Consider what you’re trying to achieve with your visualization and, if you can, simplify!
 Relatedly, make sure your graphics are easy to interpret.
 Data visualizations are increasingly easy to make and easier to make complex!
 As a basic example, consider Figure 1.

 Obviously, “ease of interpretation” will vary with your intended audience.
 For example, a graph for a highly-specific medical journal may have a different level of complexity than one made for Twitter.
 Additionally, remember that your audience’s level of understanding may be at odds with their level of engagement.
 For example, a subject matter expert assigned to read a grant may not be able to spend much time interpreting an overly-complex graphic, regardless of how strong of a point that graphic makes.

 TIP: For complicated graphics, try to break them into several graphics that each illustrate a smaller concept.

 TIP: If your graphic seems complex or is not *quite* conveying what you’d like, try a different kind of graphic.
 Would a pie chart or bar graph be simpler?
 Would a scatterplot or table better represent what you’re trying to say?

 2. Make Sure Your Graphics are Professional and Legible

 Although many of us do some of our finest work while doodling on napkins, your graphics should reflect a high level of professionalism.
 Sketches can be a crucial part of your workflow, however, taking the time to polish your visualizations will pay off.
 Not only will those polished graphics be more readily understood by your readers, they will also indicate a certain level of care that you’ve taken with your ideas and arguments.

-TIP: SparkMap’s Community Needs Assessment tool automatically generates many helpful, eye-catching graphics that you can use immediately in your proposals.
+TIP: Try SparkMap’s Community Needs Assessment tool which automatically generates many helpful, eye-catching graphics that you can use immediately in your proposals.

 3. Include Robust Captions